breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 We have a working board, but it isn't exactly useful.
 Let's see if we can add a node to it and make our board actually _do_ something.

 > [!NOTE]
 > "Nodes" are the key concept in Breadboard.
-Each node has a set of input and output ports, and it uses the input ports to produce the ouput ports.
+Each node has a set of input and output ports, and it uses the input ports to produce the output ports.
 Typically, a node encapsulates a unit of functionality.
 In turn, a board is composed of one or more nodes, connecting input and output ports of these nodes to orchestrate whatever a board wants to do.

 Both boards and nodes follow the same inputs/outputs pattern.
-A good way to think of is as more atomic, indivisible units of functionality compared to boards.
+A good way to think of it is as more atomic, indivisible units of functionality compared to boards.

 To make this more concrete, let's add this bit of code just before the `board` invocation: